Accord-Project/bsdd/README1.md

 ## GraphQL Benefits

-[GraphQL](https://graphql.org/) as an approach to create simplified \"facades\" over various storages, and to provide schema, uniform query language, API and runtime for handling queries, mutations and subscriptions.
+[GraphQL](https://graphql.org/) as an approach to create simplified "facades" over various storages, and to provide schema, uniform query language, API and runtime for handling queries, mutations and subscriptions.
 It has many benefits over traditional REST APIs: